The Perfect HVAC Solution for Healthier Families

 To get the best results out of your mini spit, the most important maintenance task is regularly cleaning the filter.
 Each filter is different, so make sure to follow the manufacturer's recommendation for how to properly clean your air filter.
 Filter cleaning is recommended every four to six weeks, especially if you have a higher “risk” situation in your home, be it chronic or intermittent, you may want to clean them more frequently.
 Most filters should also be replaced annually for peak efficiency.

 Another important task is cleaning the condenser coils.
 A “micro-film” of dust, dirt, and other microscopic particles builds up on the coils over time, which significantly harms your system.
-A 1⁄4 millimeter film on the coil decreases efficiency by up to 20%, so be sure to clean it - you can wipe it off annually with soap and water or we carry a simple "spray it and forget it" foam for your convenience.
-Click here to shop ALL of our Maintenance and Protection products.
+A 1⁄4 millimeter film on the coil decreases efficiency by up to 20%, so be sure to clean it - you can wipe it off annually with soap and water or they have a simple "spray it and forget it" foam for your convenience.

 In conclusion, ductless mini splits offer countless benefits and advantages that make them the perfect system for reducing the spread of germs and illness.